The Deans’ Bible

 About Angie Klink

-Angie Klink is the author of ten books.
+Angie Klink is the author of twelve books.
 She is a historian, advertising copywriter, and scriptwriter.
 She writes biographies, histories, documentaries, children’s books, essays, and copy for a variety of advertising media.

 Klink authored three books published by Purdue University Press: The Deans’ Bible, Kirby’s Way, and Divided Paths, Common Ground.